aletanus/alessandro-tanus/README.md

 I am results-oriented and possess advanced communication and negotiation skills.
 I have experience in developing reliable systems, efficient code writing, and collaborative teamwork on projects.

 In the field of programming, I have a comprehensive education as a Full-stack Developer from Kenzie Academy Brasil.
-It was a 2,000-hour course during which I was hired as a Monitor, providing online assistance to fellow students.
-In this role, I assisted them with frontend bug fixes and programming logic.
+It was a 2,000-hour course during which I was hired as a Monitor, conducting hundreds of online consultations with fellow students.
+In this role, my main responsibilities included reviewing activities related to programming logic, JavaScript, HTML, CSS, API consumption, asynchronous programming, Git, and GitHub.
+Additionally, I provided direct assistance to students, addressing their doubts and helping them with exercises and code writing for their Front-end applications.

 In the field of Design, I hold a Bachelor's degree in Product Design and have over 10 years of professional experience.
 Throughout this period, I have directly managed and executed numerous projects for a diverse range of clients, including corporate clients, educational institutions, and individual clients.